frederikme/TinderBotz/README.md

 I've heard some people had to prove they were not bots by doing some captcha and this could age very poorly when you run it overnight.
 Myself however, I haven't yet had 'the honour' to be redirected to such a captcha.
 So if you play it safe, there would be no need to panic.

 ### 4) Implement sleeps between swipes
 This might sounds ridiculous, but most people take a look at the profile before they swipe it.
 Therefore instantly swiping right on every profile puts you in a 'non humanlike behaviour'-zone, which should be tried to be avoided.
 Adding a sleep between swipes can be done as described [here](https://github.com/frederikme/TinderBotz/blob/master/DOCUMENTATION.md#liking-geomatches).
 It is recommended to sleep at least 1 second between every swipe.
-If you have a rather new profile, then make it 2 or 3 (float numbers like 1.5 or also allowed).
+If you have a rather new profile, then make it 2 or 3 (float numbers like 1.5 are also allowed).

 ### 5) Implement randomness in your liking and disliking
 Same applies as above; most people dislike some profiles and like others.
 Not liking EVERY profile could help you stay under the radar.